 - 1/2 cup organic sugar

-- In a small pan, heat the sugar for about 5 or 6 minutes on low, turning to heat through.
+- In a small pan, heat the sugar for about 5 or 6 minutes on low, mixing to heat through.

 - Pour into individual flan molds or a large cake pan until the bottoms have been covered.